 Four days after Christmas, on a cold day in December of 1840, Herman Melville, 21, signed his name on the list of men composing the crew of the whaling ship Acushnet of Fairhaven.
 Valentine Pease, 43, of Edgartown was captain of the vessel.

 And this is where the strongest link arises between Moby-Dick and the Vineyard.
 Historians have spent the last 150 years wondering just how close Captain Pease was to Melville’s Captain Ahab.
 Certainly, Melville served under no other whaling captain in his short career as a seaman so it begs the question.

-The 104-foot Acushnet sailed on its maiden voyage to the south seas from New Bedford on Jan.
+Built in 1840, Acushnet sailed on its maiden voyage to the south seas from New Bedford on Jan.
 3, 1841.